randy3k/UnitTesting-example/README.md

 ### Appveyor

-To enable Appveyor for windows platform tests, copy the file `appveyor.yml` to your repo, change the `PACKAGE` variable in [appveyor.yml](https://github.com/randy3k/UnitTesting-example/blob/master/appveyor.yml).
+To enable Appveyor for windows platform tests, copy the file `appveyor.yml` to your repo, change the `PACKAGE` variable in [appveyor.yml](appveyor.yml).
 The last but not least, login [appveyor](http://www.appveyor.com) to add your repo as a project.

+### Testing syntax_test files

+To enable testing of the syntax_test files, please copy the [.travis.yml](.travis.yml)/[appveyor.yml](appveyor.yml), and uncomment the script line of `run_syntax_tests` in those files.
+You should comment out the `run_tests` line if your package does not contain any unittest testcases.
+Check [syntax](https://github.com/randy3k/UnitTesting-example/tree/syntax) branch for an example.

 ### Use a different test directory